margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## No Need to Compare ##
 Sometimes I struggle with the tendency to compare,
 <br> and I struggle with the suggestion that life is unfair.

-<br> But I stop to recognize this as as the tempter's snare,
+But I stop to see this as the tempter’s snare,
-<br> and I wake up to see that God provides for me too.
+<br> for God provides for me and all everywhere.

-<br> So if you're struggling as well, be true to you,
+So if you’re struggling as well, be true to you,
-<br> and don't let the illusion skew your view.
+<br> and don’t let the illusion skew your view.

-<br> There's no need to compare; you've got all that you need.
+There’s no need to compare; you’ve got all you need.
-<br> God gives to you too when you follow His lead.
+<br> God gives to you when you follow His lead.

+Do I master this goal every day that I’m alive?
+<br> Well surely it’s an endeavor for which I strive.

+And writing this poem helped me express my voice.
+<br> In these ideas that God gave me I do rejoice.

 <br>